-The CALEA process involves a voluntary, multi-year self-assessment phase and then a meticulous site-based assessment of community engagements, policy, procedures, equipment and facilities by CALEA assessors.
-Due to the COVID-19 pandemic, the panel of independent assessors also conducted remote, web-based file reviews with state police personnel, as well as conducted the public comment session virtually via social media platforms in August.
+The CALEA process involves a voluntary, multi-year self-assessment phase and a meticulous site-based assessment of community engagements, policy, procedures, equipment and facilities.
+During the four-year review cycle, independent assessors conduct annual remote web-based file reviews and interviews with state police personnel.

-Achieving CALEA accreditation benefits include greater accountability within an agency, as accreditation standards provide a proven management system of written directives, sound training, clearly defined lines of authority, and routine reports that support decision-making and resource allocation.
+Benefits of achieving CALEA accreditation include greater accountability within an agency.
+Accreditation standards provide a proven management system of written directives, sound training, clearly defined lines of authority, and reports that support decision-making and resource allocation.
 Accredited status increases community advocacy as it embodies the precepts of community-oriented policing.
 It creates a forum in which police and citizens work together to prevent and control crime.
 This partnership helps citizens understand the challenges confronting law enforcement and gives law enforcement clear direction about community expectations.
 Accreditation also aids in improved employee morale as it symbolizes professionalism, excellence and competence among its personnel.
 It requires written directives and training to inform employees about policies and practices; facilities and equipment to ensure employee safety; and processes to safeguard employee rights.
 Employees take pride in their agency, knowing it represents the very best in public safety.